-Not that it’s raining NOW, but with the crazy weather we’ve been experiencing this month, today’s sunny skies and 85°F could just as well go back to last week’s wet and 60°.
-The first 10 days of May felt very much like early spring – a lot of showers to bring on the flowers.
+It’s raining NOW, but with the crazy weather we’ve been experiencing this month, today’s sunny skies and 85°F could just as well go back to last week’s wet and 60°.
+The first 10 days of May felt very much like early spring: a lot of showers to bring on the flowers.
 During that period we opened the last bag of heat ‘n serve cassoeula from La Cassoeula del Togn.
 It’s a new start-up business that takes an old family recipe and markets it with home delivery service.
 Brilliant!

-We didn’t actually get delivery since we wanted to check out the restaurant and pick up our order at the same time.
+We didn’t opt for delivery as we wanted to check out the restaurant and pick up our order at the same time.
 We left with 5 bags at 10€ each which is a great value considering how much work goes into making this traditional winter dish of pork ribs, skin and cabbage.
 Each vacuum-packed portion is a generous 500 grams and wrapped in a jute bag.
 Add to a pot along with a small amount of water, heat, and serve!

-We’re a bit critical when it comes to the quality of any cassoeula other than my late mother-in-law’s, but I have to say that La Cassoeula del Togn’s is really, really good.
+We’re a bit critical when it comes to the quality of cassoeula other than my late mother-in-law’s, but I must say that La Cassoeula del Togn’s is satisfyingly good.
 I mean, just look at how gorgeous it is.
 Makes me wish that it would rain some more.

 As I mentioned earlier, the temps were chilly in early May but the dogs had their own way of keeping toasty.
 Place a pillow on the dachshund and the westie will climb right on top like it’s her damn right.